 Depending on your settings or privacy policies for social media and messaging services like Facebook, WhatsApp or Twitter, you might give us permission to access information from those accounts or services.

 This may include information found in places such as Companies House and information that has been published in articles/ newspapers or on websites.

-- When we collect it as you use our WEBSITES OR APPS
+- When we collect it as you use our WEBSITES